The Intrepid Traveler orlando attractions

 Orlando's not a one-mouse town and this is the site that proves it!

-CityWalk - Universal Cineplex
+CityWalk – AMC Universal Cineplex

 This is the mall multiplex writ large and it’s hard to miss because it’s the first thing you see on your right as you arrive from the parking lots.
 Given its 4,800 seats in 20 theaters on two stories, it’s unlikely you have anything quite like it at home.

-The soaring lobby is decorated with giant black and white banners depicting cinema heartthrobs, and escalators whisk you past them to the nine theaters upstairs.
-The theaters range in size from an intimate 150 seats to nearly 600.
 Unfortunately, 20 theaters does not mean 20 films.
-Expect the usual assortment of first-run features with the very latest releases playing in multiple theaters and, on weekends, midnight screenings of cult favorites.
+Expect the usual assortment of first-run features with the very latest releases playing in multiple theaters and midnight screenings of cult favorites.
 If you live in or near any moderately sized city in the United States, chances are all the films playing at the Cineplex are playing back home; it’s just that here they’re all under one roof.
 Of course, all the theaters here have stadium seating with plush high-backed seats that rock gently, and the screens are about twice the size of those you are probably used to.
-The Cineplex shows the new digital 3-D films and charges a premium price when it does (given in parentheses in the list below).
+The Cineplex shows the new “RealD” digital 3-D films, and you can keep the glasses.
 Every theater is also equipped with Sony Dynamic Digital Sound (SDDS), touted as “the most advanced digital cinema sound system in the marketplace today.”
 So all in all, catching a movie here is a viable option for a rainy Florida afternoon.

-Admission (including tax) for adults is $9 ($11) for evening shows; seniors (60+) are $7 ($9) and students (13+ with photo ID) are $8 ($10).
-Bargain matinees (all shows that start before 6 p.m.) are $7 ($9).
-Children 2 to 12 pay $6 ($8) at all times.
+Admission (including tax) for adults is $10 for evening shows; bargain matinees (all shows that start before 3:55 p.m.) are $8.
+Children 2 to 12 pay $7.
 “A.M.
-Cinema” (shows that start before noon on weekends and holidays) are $5 ($7).
-Annual Pass holders pay $7 in the evenings, regardless of the type of film being shown.
+Cinema” (shows that start before noon on weekends and holidays) are $5.
+Seniors (60+) pay $9 and student tickets are sometimes offered.
+Add an additional $4 per ticket for RealD 3D, $5 for IMAX, and $6 for IMAX 3D.
+Annual Pass holders save $2 off the admission price (no further discounts).

 In addition to the regular box office windows, there are vending machines to your right that allow you to skip the line and purchase tickets, at no extra charge, using your credit card.
 More detailed information can be obtained from a human being by calling (407) 354-3374.
+Or purchase tickets in advance online at www.fandango.com.
+Fandango charges a “convenience fee” of “up to” $2; tickets can be printed out at home or picked up at the box office.

-Tip: You may want to exit on the upper level, even if you are seeing a film on the Cineplex’s bottom level.
-From there you can either descend the narrow zigzag street lined with shops, or stroll along the sloping Promenade, home to CityWalk’s row of restaurants and nightclubs.
+Tip: You may want to exit on the upper level, even if you are seeing a film on the Cineplex's bottom level.
+From there you can either descend the narrow zigzag street lined with shops, or stroll along the sloping Promenade, home to CityWalk's row of restaurants and nightclubs..

 Back to Chapter Contents